BigRedS/feed-fiddler/README.md

 * `LOGLEVEL` is provided by the `logging` library; set this to `DEBUG` to get a lot of output from the filtering and fiddling processes

-# Running in Python venv
+# Installing locally

+On debian and friends you can just get the packages from the distro repos - Check the repo out and install its dependencies: `apt-get install python3-boto3 python3-yaml`

-You will need python and virtualenv installed.
+If you prefer, I've used Python's venv; for which you will need python3 and virtualenv installed.
 See

 https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/